CodeReaper/Flogger/README.md

 ## Installation

 The [Swift Package Manager](https://swift.org/package-manager/) automates the distribution of Swift code.
-To use GRDB with SPM, add a dependency to `https://github.com/CodeReaper/Flogger.git`
+To use Flogger with SPM, add a dependency to `https://github.com/CodeReaper/Flogger.git`

 ## Quick Start